tommy-lo/project-planit/doc/sprint0/competition.md

 https://imgur.com/a/ywM1XEe

 Plans whole trip and gives suggestions to what to do in the area.

 Our product provides a more indepth customization to a user's needs rather than just list what kind of types of sightseeing they might be into and suggestions.

 Our app is better for users who don't want a lot of popups when visiting the site and want a simple experience.

+Our app is able to create a map of the itinerary you created which allows for ease of navigation when exploring new areas.

+Our app focuses more on creating an itinerary that fits the user’s preferences which might mean that creating a trip may take longer but will be more specialized and detailed.

+The app also covers many areas such as offers

 TripAdvisor could fix this by having a sub site where they just go in depth with their planning rather than the whole trip.